jklingsporn/vertx-jooq/README.md

 						.compose(v->transactionQE.commit() /*or .rollback()*/); //don't forget to commit your transaction });
 		```
-	2. The "convenient mode"" is the best choice for most situations.
+	2. The "convenient mode" is the best choice for most situations.
 It allows you to work in a transactional context that
 		automatically commits your work when you are done.
 You can also return a value from your transactional work.
 		```
 		Future<Void> transactionWork = dao.queryExecutor()